nbariletto/cbi_partitions/index.md

 ```

 Both partitions are excluded from the 90% VI-KDE credible set but are included in the 90% VI-ball credible set.
 This shows that
-- the VI-KDE procedure naturally adapts to the multimodality of the posterior by leveraging a pseudo-density estimate, producing a credible set that "skips" low-density regions both between modes and far from them;
+- the VI-KDE procedure naturally **adapts to posterior multimodality** by leveraging a pseudo-density estimate, producing a credible set that "skips" low-density regions both between modes and far from them;
-- the VI ball with the same coverage, instead, is insensitive to the geometry of the posterior support: its radius expands uniformly in all directions from the point estimate until the target coverage is reached, ultimately including low-density, unrepresentative partitions like those we tested.
+- the VI ball with the same coverage, instead, is **insensitive to the geometry of the posterior support**: its radius expands uniformly in all directions from the point estimate until the target coverage is reached, ultimately including low-density, unrepresentative partitions like those we tested.